Politician who warned about driving drunk is charged with it

 An Ontario County sheriff’s deputy administered field sobriety tests, which Kolb failed, before taking him to jail.

-While there, a breath test indicated Kolb’s blood-alcohol content was over 0.08%, authorities said.
-The legal limit for driving in New York is 0.08%.
+While there, authorities said a breath test indicated Kolb’s blood-alcohol content was over 0.08%, which is the legal limit for driving in New York.

 No one else was injured.
 Officials did not say where Kolb was driving from.